tyea/ssolver/README.md

 ## Usage

-The `ssolver.php` file is the entry point.
+The `ssolver` file is the entry point.
 It takes one argument, which is the unsolved Sudoku.

 The unsolved Sudoku should be collapsed onto one line.
 Each character represents a cell, which means the argument should be 81 characters long.
 Use question marks to represent empty cells.